01 Jul, 2025

 MBBS, MD (General Medicine), DNB (Clinical Hematology)

 Dr. Amarnadh is an experienced hematologist and BMT specialist who is available for consultations at HCG Cancer Centre, a leading cancer hospital in Vijayawada.
 He is well-trained in the comprehensive management of pediatric and adult hematological and oncological disorders.
 His expertise extends to the management of thrombophilia disorders and the management of hematological disorders in cardiac OTs and cardiac ICUs.
-He is certified in National Cardiac Life Support (affiliated to the American Heart Association).
+He is certified in National Cardiac Life Support (affiliated with the American Heart Association).
 He combines the latest evidence-based treatments with a compassionate approach to ensure that patients are well-informed and receive the best possible care.